padyy/assignment4/README.md

 	 The package includes 7 modules:
 	 context.py, main.py, strategy.py, u_i.py, bubblesort_assignment.py, bucketsort_assignment.py and quicksort_assignment.py

-	 context is for context of strategy plan.It has valuable functions that are used also in sorting algorithms main is the main functionality of program strategy is for the strategies of strategy plan u_i is for u_i(user interface) and static methods bubblesort_assignment is for the implementation of bubblesort algorithm bucketsort_assignment is for the implementation of bucketsort algorithm quicksort_assignment is for the implementation of quicksort algorithm
+	 context is for context of strategy plan.It has valuable functions that are used also in sorting algorithms. main is the main functionality of program. strategy is for the strategies of strategy plan. u_i is for u_i(user interface) and static methods. bubblesort_assignment is for the implementation of bubblesort algorithm. bucketsort_assignment is for the implementation of bucketsort algorithm. quicksort_assignment is for the implementation of quicksort algorithm.

 	 Some of the functions into the strategy.py , context.py and u_i.py are not used for this assignment, but they were used in assignment 3.Since assignment 4 is following assignment 3, i left them for clarity purpose.
 U_i particularly is used only